 Intune Admin Experience – Personal Windows Device Block

 Even though Windows personal device is enrolled successfully, the device won’t be available or visible in Intune – Devices blade.
-However, the device will be visible in the Azure AD devices blade.
+However, the device will be visual in the Azure AD devices blade.